gingerbeardman/gingerbeardman.github.io/_posts/2021-04-17-turning-an-ipad-pro-into-the-ultimate-classic-macintosh.md

 The iPad Pro is more portable, reliable and capable than my real Macintosh Classic.

-The iPad's display in particular is a huge differentiator—it can assume so many different resolutions it should be thought of as a collection of displays.
+The iPad's display in particular is a huge differentiator—it can assume so many different resolutions it should be thought of as a collection of displays rather than just one.

 Apple Pencil is very similar in feel to my Wacom ArtPad II, but with the huge improvement that you're drawing directly on the screen.